SeDi343/Project_WS2017_VHDL_Calculator/README.md

 | led_o(15:0)    | Out       | Connected to 16 LEDs of the FPGA board                                                                     |
 | swsync_o(15:0) | Out       | State of 16 debounced switches (to FPGA-internal logic)                                                    |
 | pbsync_o(3:0)  | Out       | State of 4 debounced push buttons (to FPGA-internal logic)                                                 |

 ### Calculator Control Unit Entity

+The calculator control sub-unit “calc_ctrl” is the main control unit of the calculator.
+It provides the
+two operands OP1 and OP2 as well as the type of arithmetic/logic operation to the ALU (Arithmetic
+Logic Unit) and starts processing of an operation via signal “start_o”.
+Once the calculation is
+finished (indicated by the ALU via signal “finished_i”) the result of the calculation and the sign bit as
+well as special conditions like error or overflow will be evaluated and forwarded to the IO control
+unit.
+Table 5: Overview shows the ports of the calculator control unit while implementation details can be
+found in the distance learning letter “Calculator Control Unit”.

 | Port Name      | Direction | Description                                                                                                |
 | -------------- |:---------:| ---------------------------------------------------------------------------------------------------------- |
 | clk_i          | In        | System clock (100 MHz)                                                                                     |